 AERMOD is the preferred air quality dispersion model of US-EPA and it is used all over the world as reference model for regulatory purposes.

-On August 21, 2019, the U.S. EPA announced revisions to the AERMOD air dispersion model and its component AERMET, the meteorological data preprocessor.
+On June 27, 2022, the U.S. EPA announced an upgrade to version 22112 of AERMOD and its meteorological data processor AERMET

 The meteorological data processor MMIF has been updated, as well.